 Atmosphere and Mood

 I also like what Rulfo did with the atmospheric descriptions.
 From walls “stained red by the setting sun” to lines like “February when the mornings are filled with wind and sparrows and blue light,” the description creates the mood of the story and impacts the reader’s understanding of it.
 The detail of the red stains recurs as Eduviges says goodbye to her sister who is also stained “by the dusk filling the sky with blood.”
 Whereas when Dorotea remembers the “February wind that used to snap the fern stalks before they died from neglect” and the “little whirlwinds [that swept] across the earth,” it feels like the air in Comala is still and has been for some time.
 There is no cleansing wind.
 There is no blue light.
 There is only heat and stillness and death.
 In annotating the book, it was actually difficult to decide which atmospheric details to choose because they were everywhere.
 However, Rulfo’s details blended so seamlessly into the story that they were at once omnipresent and sitting comfortably in the background.

-If this review made you want to read the book, pick up a copy of Last Evenings on Earth from Powell’s Books.
+If this review made you want to read the book, pick up a copy of Pedro Páramo from Powell’s Books.
 Your purchase keeps indie booksellers in business and I receive a commission.